jbshep/conversational-python-legacy/chapters/ch3_loops.md

 prepending the character to the front of the reversed string `rev`.
 Both methods solve the same problem and produce the same output.

-As it turns out, we don’t even need to concern ourselves with having an `index` variable.
+As it turns out, we don't even need to concern ourselves with having an `index` variable.
 Python has a version of the `for` loop syntax that operates exclusively on strings.
 Consider the following highlighted adjustments to Listing~\ref{code:for_rev_str2} shown in Listing~\ref{code:for_in_rev_str}.